symbiote/silverstripe-advancedworkflow/README.md

 	    extensions:
 	        - AdvancedWorkflowExtension

-The workflow engine can send out email reminders if a workflow has been open for longer than a couple of days (configurable in each "Workflow Definition" through the CMS).
-Here's how to set up a cronjob for those:

-	*/1 * * * * cd /var/www && sudo -u www ./sapphire/sake dev/tasks/WorkflowReminderTask

 ## Concept

 In its most basic sense, workflow means that new content or changes to existing content, need to go through an approval process before they're able to be